-When it first opened in the 1860s the Suez Canal revolutionised international trade by cutting the travelling distance from India and the Far East to Europe at a stroke.
-The new route also altered the world’s geo-political landscape; suddenly gifting Egypt a new military, political and economic significance, which was to prove both a blessing and a curse.
+When it first opened in the 1860s the Suez Canal revolutionised international trade, by cutting the travelling distance from India and the Far East to Europe at a stroke.
+The new route also altered the world’s geopolitical landscape.
+Suddenly gifting Egypt a new military, political and economic significance.
+This was to prove both a blessing and a curse.

 “A Key to World”

 The Canal was originally conceived and financed by the French.
 However he British government soon realised its significance and took advantage of the Egyptian government’s weak financial position to buy a stake from them in the 1870s.

 Over time shares in the company controlling the canal evolved into direct control over Egypt and neighbouring parts of the Middle East.
 The Canal soon became an essential part of British imperial thinking.
 At once a powerful “key” to control the world’s oceans and trade, but also a weak spot, vulnerable to enemy attack and something to be carefully guarded.

 The Canal’s importance was cemented in the early part of the twentieth century as the region’s oil flowed through the narrow channel.
 Oil supplies became crucial for both industry and eventually the Royal Navy.
 The Navy switched from coal power to oil in the first decade of the 1900s.

 Egypt Takes Control

 Now the Canal lies firmly in the hands of the Egyptians thanks to President Nasser’s nationalisation in 1956.
 A bold move which resulted in a military intervention by the British and French who were set to lose their prize Middle Eastern asset.